WilleBerg/Neovim-config/README.md

 # Neovim-config
-# TODO:
-* Just upload the config file instead

 A readme for when I forget how to do this.

 Note:
 Make sure you have Python3 and Nodejs installed.
 Also download a [Nerd Font](https://www.nerdfonts.com/font-downloads)(for the devicons to work).
 I chose Inconsolata.

+# TODO: Change this picture

 ![Result](./nvim1.PNG)